 Dependence of asymmetry stability over time

 During Run 1 and Run 2, we repeated the asymmetry measurement of the 1 m foil after each target foil measurement, for a total of 42 measurements.
 In total, these measurements address the long term stability of the electron beam and Mott apparatus.
 The distribution of the measured asymmetries for Run 1 and Run 2 are shown in Figure 17.
 Each measurement using the same 1 m gold foil and a beam current of 1.0 A yields a statistical uncertainty of about 0.21% in about 10 minutes.
 The RMS width of these distributions is very close to the statistical accuracy of a single measurement.
-This shows that the relative contribution of the overall is negligible.
+This shows that the relative contribution of the overall systematic uncertainty to any of the ten scattering asymmetries we measured for the target thickness extrapolation is negligible.
 It is notable that these measurements demonstrate the stability of both the electron beam and polarimeter over time scales longer than 1 day; specifically 26 hours (Run 1) and 27 hours (Run 2).